McGrath RentCorp Q1 2025 Earnings Call Transcript

 Marc Riddick

-So I wanted to follow-up on that because in your prepared remarks, had made some mention or commentary around some of the around acquisition pipeline.
-Maybe you can sort of talk a little bit about how that's going maybe and maybe how you might be looking at that and tie that into cash usage.
-I mean, the it's a good time to have a lower debt level, of course, you're now below 1.6 times on leverage.
-So maybe you could sort of marry those two and talk about the types of opportunities that may have come to fruition over the last few months and maybe what drove that?
+I wanted to follow up on that because in your prepared remarks, you had made some mention or commentary around some of the acquisition pipeline.
+Maybe you can sort of talk a little bit about how that's feeling maybe and maybe how you might be looking at that and tie that into cash usage.
+I mean, it's a good time to have a lower debt level, of course.
+You're now below 1.6 times on leverage.
+Maybe you could sort of marry those two and talk about the types of opportunities that may have come to fruition over the last few months and maybe what drove that.

 Marc Riddick